 I’ve never lived anywhere other than “Brew City,” but friends who now live outside the state tell me that Milwaukee (and Wisconsin) truly lives up to its moniker.
 Though brewery culture is becoming trendy around the country, it is an indisputable part of history in the state’s largest city.
 Wisconsinites protect that “Beer Capital” title like the Packers offensive line protects Aaron Rodgers.

 People take pride in beer culture here.
 Like, the Spotted Cow from New Glarus Brewing Company is considered a delicacy.
 You can’t buy it outside the state and it shows.
 If you drink beer, you’re gonna have a field day in Wisconsin.
 If you don’t, it’s going to be awkward trying to convince your friends to do something besides go to the bar.
-If you fall into the latter group, my Brew-Free Guide to Brew City is going to be your best friend!
+For those who fall into the latter group, my Brew-Free Guide to Brew City will be your best friend!

 A "Snow Day" is More Intense Here

 When my friends went off to college in states like Tennessee, Virginia, and Missouri, they were surprised at how ill-prepared these midlatitude states were for snow.
 Even a flurry shut down schools, work, and roads.
 If that happened in Wisconsin, we would get nothing done all winter!

 For many K-12 schools, a winter storm warning is required to even consider cancelling school for the day.
 That is typically classified as more than 6 inches in 12 hours or more than 1/4″ of ice accumulation.
 Universities and workplaces rarely close.
 More often than not, it is actually the cold that will lead to school closings and the like.
 A sustained windchill of negative 35 degrees or lower usually does the trick!
 Don’t get too worried, though; there are some great ways to embrace cabin fever.

 Lake Michigan is Our Ocean